 Inpatient and residential treatment differ in the types of treatment they offer and the length of time a person may spend there.

 Important key differences to note between inpatient and residential treatment include:

-- Inpatient rehab is often the first step of treatment and usually includes supervised detox or acute care
+- Inpatient rehab is often the first step of treatment and usually includes supervised drug and alcohol detox or acute care

 - Residential rehab is a longer-term form of care that inpatient and can help someone build skills and resilience to help them return to daily life after rehab